awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-securestring.md

 + You want to be able to audit when sensitive data is accessed \(AWS CloudTrail\)\.
 + You want to encrypt your sensitive data and you want to bring your own encryption keys to manage access\.

+**Important**
+Only the *value* of a `SecureString` parameter is encrypted\.
+Parameter names, descriptions, and other properties are not encrypted\.

+**AWS KMS encryption and pricing**
 If you choose the `SecureString` type when you create a parameter, then Parameter Store uses an AWS Key Management Service \(KMS\) customer master key \(CMK\) to encrypt the parameter value\.
 KMS uses either a customer managed CMK or an AWS\-managed CMK when encrypting the parameter value\.

+There is no charge from Parameter Store to create a `SecureString` parameter, but charges for use of AWS Key Management Service encryption do apply\.
+For information, see [AWS Key Management Service pricing](https://aws.amazon.com/kms/pricing)\.

 For more information about AWS managed and customer managed CMKs, see [AWS Key Management Service Concepts](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html) in the *AWS Key Management Service Developer Guide*\.
 For more information about Parameter Store and AWS KMS encryption, see [How AWS Systems Manager Parameter Store Uses AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/services-parameter-store.html)\.

 **Note**
 To view a CMK, use the AWS KMS DescribeKey operation\.
 This AWS CLI example uses DescribeKey to view an AWS\-managed CMK\.